nandac/letterloom/docs/manual.typ

 *`signature-alignment`* #h(15pt) #highlight-type.alignment

-Specifies the alignment of a single signature if only one signature is specified.
-If multiple signatures are specified, this parameter is ignored.
+Specifies the alignment of the signature if only one signature is specified.
+If multiple signatures are specified this parameter is ignored.

 #text(size: 10pt)[*Default:* `left`]